SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

     * [Projects](###Projects)

-## Differences from the paper implementation
+## Implementation differences from the paper

 Compared to the implementation in the paper, the scripts have been designed to perform the control in one trial over a long time, which means:
 - The function optimized in the mpc is the lower confidence bound of the long term predicted cost to reward exploration and avoid being stuck in a local minima.